Seoul Travel: Keeping It Confucian

 - Check out the penis shrines.
 Seriously.

-A smattering of some of the more interesting and informative expat blogs:
+Here are a smattering of some of the more interesting and informative expat blogs about Seoul travel:

 http://thegrandnarrative.com/ – Korean Sociology Through Gender, Advertising, and Popular Culture